adiostone/one-table-cli/README.md

 There is a lot of things which you can do in party room

-All the things is transfer to party member using websocket , kind of live system
+All the things is transfer to party member using websocket, kind of live system

 # Menu List

-There is menuList you can add
+There is menu list you can add

 Menus are divided as private menu and public menu